siva-03/Multi-Lunar-Lander-Environment/README.md

 Our work creates a multi-agent lunar lander environment akin to the OpenAI lunar lander following the PettingZoo API.
 We have evaluated the environment we built successfully on a number of compliance tests that PettingZoo provides.
 We implemented agents using Deep QNetworks and evaluated their performance in our environment.

+> If you like my work, I am interested in taking summer 2023 internship opportunities - gapa2065@colorado.edu

 [![Watch the video](https://img.youtube.com/vi/zEJbj0CxVS0/maxresdefault.jpg)](https://youtu.be/zEJbj0CxVS0)

 ### You can run the code using following python command: